 At Reading, UK we have an intensive interdisciplinary collaboration with Meteorology in atmospheric applications and with the Centre for Integrative Neuroscience and Neurodynamics (CINN), with several PhD students and PostDocs.
-Reading has strongly invested into this area in 2012 and 2013, with several new lecturers and professors in the field.
+Reading has strongly invested into this area since 2012, with several new lecturers and professors in the field.

-At DWD in Offenbach, Ger, our data assimilation unit FE12 consists of appr.
-12 senior researchers and around 10 positions by externally funded projects (e.g. an Eumetsat fellowship or funds by the German transport ministery), it is part of a larger section FE1 for numerical weather prediction.
+At DWD in Offenbach, Ger, our data assimilation unit FE12 consists of 19 senior researchers and about 20 positions by externally funded projects (e.g. an Eumetsat fellowship or funds by the German transport ministery) plus several PhD students.
+It is part of a larger section FE1 for numerical weather prediction.
 Within the newly established Heinz Ertel Center for Atmospheric Research (HERZ) there are 6 positions (FTE) funded by the German government to work in intense collaboration with our group since 2011.

 The main goal of data assimilation algorithms is to determine the state of some system from measurement data.
 For numerical weather forecast as it is used every day by millions of people, we use a broad range of measurements (see NWP measurements ground stations, weather baloons, ships, commercial airplanes, radar, satellite radiances and GPS signals) in mathematical algorithms which are run on our supercomputers in Offenbach, Germany, 24/7.
 The state of the weather at time t0 is the basis for forecasts, which are calculated by running an ensemble of simulations forward in time.
 Our research and services are used by numerous institutions and businesses.